Fishers Island Club

 about

-Created by massive glacial movements during the Last Ice Age, Fishers Island was originally settled by the Pequot Indians and called “Munnawtawkit” by the tribe.
+Created by massive glacial movements during the last ice age, Fishers Island was originally settled by the Pequot Indians.
 In the early 1600s, Dutch explorer Adrian Block traversed the coast of the island and named it “Visher’s Island.”
-In the middle of the 17th century, a confusing sequence of events resulted in the island being owned by the Winthrop family of Connecticut but officially part of New York.
-In 1889, Edmund and Walton Ferguson purchased 90% of the island, and by 1925 the second generation of Fergusons decided to develop the eastern two-thirds of it into a private community for summer retreats, including two 18-hole golf courses.
-Fredrick Law Olmsted Jr. and one of the most popular golf architects of the time, Seth Raynor, were selected to design the 1,800-acre private community and golf courses, which were to be modeled after the Mountain Lake development in Lake Wales, Florida.
+In 1889, Edmund and Walton Ferguson purchased 90% of the island.
+By 1925, the second generation of Fergusons decided to develop the eastern two-thirds into a private community for summer retreats, including two 18-hole golf courses.
+Fredrick Law Olmsted Jr. and Raynor, one of the most popular golf architects of the time, were selected to design the 1,800-acre private community and golf courses, which were to be modeled after the Mountain Lake development in Lake Wales, Florida.

 Today, Fishers Island is a well-preserved example of some of Raynor’s best work because of the club’s old-school tendencies and resistance to change.
-Extraordinary examples of MacRaynor “ideal holes” such as Redan, Alps/Punchbowl, Biarritz, Road, Double Plateau, Knoll, Long, Eden, Cape, and Short can be found dotted around the stunning coastline.
-The course is a step back in time, stretching to just over 6,500 yards and being maintained without a modern irrigation system.
+Extraordinary examples of MacRaynor “ideal holes” such as Redan, Alps/Punchbowl, Biarritz, Road, Double Plateau, Knoll, Eden, Cape, and Short can be found dotted around the stunning coastline.
+The course is a step back in time, maintained without a modern irrigation system and stretching to just over 6,500 yards.
 This means the course is at the mercy of the weather and can often be seen with raw, firm, and browned-out playing conditions.

 With consulting architect Gil Hanse at the reins, Fishers has progressively gotten better and better over the last 25-plus years and will continue to be recognized as one of the most spectacular golf courses in the world.